beatricetay/CS3219-TaskD/README.md

 ![](./pictures/run-5.png)

-<h3>Running the Kafka cluster: Testing the mangement of master node failure in the Kafka cluster</h3>
+<h3>Testing the mangement of master node failure in the Kafka cluster</h3>

 6. After running steps 1 to 5 from above, find out who is the current master node for [topicName] by opening a new terminal and running the following command: